ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Find Client Tasks
-Find client tasks on the ePO server
+Find client tasks on the ePO server.
+McAfee user requires view permission for at least one product for this function.

  ![screenshot: fn-mcafee-epo-find-client-tasks ](./doc/screenshots/fn-mcafee-epo-find-client-tasks.png)